howardisaacson/Intro-to-Astro-2021/Week8_latex/README.md

 Link to today's tutorial:

-For further tutorials and examples, see the many fantastic guides at https://www.overleaf.com/learn
+For further tutorials and examples, see the many fantastic guides at https://www.overleaf.com/learn, and of course the [Not So Short Introduction to LaTeX](https://tobi.oetiker.ch/lshort/lshort-letter.pdf) (a copy also lives in this folder).

 Assignment: If you haven't already, write your CV in LaTeX to take it to the next level.
 Check out the many CV templates at https://www.overleaf.com/gallery/tagged/cv.
 You can also Google around for